 The campus is open only to students and employees, not the general public, so only one door will be accessible - the main door into the Fine Arts building (near front parking lot #2 and the bus drop-off).
 A Public Safety officer will monitor the entry and ask you to show them your student ID.
 They will assist you to find the services you need.

 Normandale Community College is following the Minnesota Department of Health Guidance for Social Distancing to ensure the safety of our students and employees when on-campus.
 Social distancing refers to the actions being taken to limit where and when people can gather in order to stop or slow the spread of COVID-19.

 Please only come to campus as it is necessary.
 Please keep your visit to campus as brief as possible and while on-campus maintain a minimum of 6 feet of separation of distance between you and any other individual on campus.
 We appreciate your cooperation during this time.

 Most student services and resources have moved to alternative delivery formats (online, email and phone) and are available from 8am-5pm Monday-Friday.
 Please visit specific department websites for more information as well as the Student Resources During COVID-19 guide on the Coronavirus Information homepage.

 Services that will remain available on campus include:

-- Campus Cupboard - Open 8am-5pm M-F, now located in the Office of Students with Disabilities (L2750) inside of the Library
+- Campus Cupboard - Open 8am-5pm M-Th and 8am-12pm on Friday, now located in the Office of Students with Disabilities (L2750) inside of the Library

 - Library - Open M-F 8am-5pm